 The term “spectrum” refers to the wide range of symptoms, skills and levels of impairment or disability that children with ASD can have.
 Some children are mildly impaired by their symptoms, while others are severely disabled.
 The latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) no longer includes Asperger’s syndrome; the characteristics of Asperger’s syndrome are included within the broader category of ASD.
 Almost half (46%) of children identified with ASD have average to above average intellectual ability.
 (Sources: http://www.nimh.nih.gov/ and http://www.cdc.gov/ncbddd/autism/data.html)

-- Get on child’s level.
+- In ministry to autistic kids, get on child’s level.

 - Stay calm, talk them through what is going on.

 - Let them know what is expected using “first, then” language: “First we are going to listen to the story, then we are going to have a snack.”

 - Have student repeat the statement back if they are verbal.

 - Give the student a choice as part of the solution “You can choose the red chair or the black chair for story time.”

 2. Overstimulated Student

 - Take note of factors when student is agitated.